The ultimate guide to building a business case for delivery experience software

 As a benchmark, the Sorted platform has packages to cater to all types of growing retailers shipping more than 300,000 shipments a year.
 All our pricing is transparent and easy to understand, so there’s no hidden ramp ups or complex ‘price per feature’ structures.

-For example, if you purchase REACT, you get access to the full capability of all core features.
+For example, if you purchase Track, you get access to the full capability of all core features.
 We don’t charge extra for number of users when it comes to customer services dashboards, number of branded tracking pages required and there are no hidden costs or limits on webhooks.

 This means that costs are always clear, up front – and easy to understand by everyone in the business.